dherault/serverless-offline/README.md

 ## Simulation quality

 This plugin simulates API Gateway for many practical purposes, good enough for development - but is not a perfect simulator.
-Specifically, Lambda currently runs on Node.js v12.x, v14.x and v16.x ([AWS Docs](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)), whereas _Offline_ runs on your own runtime where no memory limits are enforced.
+Specifically, Lambda currently runs on Node.js v18.x, v20.x and v22.x ([AWS Docs](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)), whereas _Offline_ runs on your own runtime where no memory limits are enforced.

 ## Usage with other plugins

 When combining this plugin with other plugins there are a few things that you need to keep in mind.

 You should run `serverless offline start` instead of `serverless offline`.
-The `start` command fires the `offline:start:init` and `offline:start:end` lifecycle hooks which can be used by other plugins to process your code, add resources, perform cleanups, etc.
+The `start` command fires the `offline:start:init` and `offline:start:end` lifecycle hooks, which can be used by other plugins to process your code, add resources, perform cleanups, etc.

 The order in which plugins are added to `serverless.yml` is relevant.
 Plugins are executed in order, so plugins that process your code or add resources should be added first so they are ready when this plugin starts.